Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 Nancy is one of the best cities to visit in northern France

 Nancy is a laid-back city with so many students − one-fifth of the population − that it can feel empty at the height of summer.
-You’ll find it refreshing to visit a French town in summer and not be swamped by crowds.
+You’ll find it refreshing to visit this northern French city in summer and not be swamped by crowds.

 You must see…

 • Place Stanislas, which dates back to the 18th century, is a large well-decorated square on the UNESCO World Heritage List.
-A statue depicts Stanisław I Leszczyński, who held a variety of titles including King of Poland, Grand Duke of Lithuania, Duke of Lorraine, and Count of the Holy Roman Empire.
+A statue depicts Stanisław I Leszczyński, who held a variety of titles including King of Poland, Grand Duke of Lithuania, Duke of Lorraine, and Count of the Holy Roman Empire – before becoming Louis XV’s father-in-law.
 Place de la Carrière is a tree-lined square separated from the Place Stanislas by an Arc de Triomphe and is also under UNESCO protection.

 • Nancy is famous for its architecture and museums, and the Art Nouveau School of Nancy art movement.